 Agricultural families or primitive tribesmen relied on that sturdy gas pedal to keep at bay the various invading pathogens that might make them ill.
 Keeping that sturdy gas pedal in a much cleaner world might create a situation where the gas pedal sees even innocuous proteins, or internal ones, as hazardous and attacks them.
 For a great read and lengthy discussion of this possibility, see An Epidemic of Absence by Moises Velasquez-Manoff.

-Additionally, intestinal permeability coexists with autoimmune disease, perhaps preliminary, perhaps secondary, to its development.
+Additionally, intestinal permeability coexists with autoimmune disease, and is generally considered essential to its development.
 When the intestines are extra permeable, the normal “tight junctions” between intestinal cells become open doors and proteins seep into the bloodstream before they are digested into smaller, and less immune provocative, amino acids.

 Finally, the increase in severe and life-threatening food allergies parallels the recent increase in autoimmune disease.
 Recent research has suggested that an antibiotic-scrubbed microbiome might be contributory to severe allergies.
 In a study at the University of Chicago, intestinal bacteria normally present were returned to mice with depleted intestinal flora, and the mice lost their severe food allergies.
 The study’s findings raise the possibility that excessive treatment with antibiotics, prescribed for a patient or simply present in the general food supply, might eradicate protective species of bacteria that render the intestine more permeable and increase the tendency to allergy or autoimmune disease.